tonyzhang95/tonyzhang95.github.io/resume.md

 ---

 ***
-Computer Engineering Graduate Student at New York University.
+M.S.
+Computer Engineering @ New York University.
+Seeking software development internship in 2020 summer.
 [Email](mailto:zibozhang@nyu.edu) 􏰂 [Github](https://tonyzhang95.github.io)

 ***

-__Education__
+__EDUCATION__

 New York University, Brooklyn, NY
-_Master of Science in Computer Engineering  Sep 2019 - Present_
+_Master of Science in Computer Engineering  Sep 2019 - May 2021_
-· Key Curriculum: Data Structure, Algorithms, Internet Architecture and Protocols, Computer System Architecture.
+· Key Courses: Data Structure and Algorithms, Internet Architecture and Protocols, Computer System Architecture, Database, Cloud Computing and Datacenter, Machine Learning
+· GPA: 3.83

 University of California San Diego, San Diego, CA
 _Bachelor of Science in Environmental Engineering Sep 2014 - Jun 2018_
-· Key Curriculum: Linear Algebra, Matlab, Computational Math, Probability, Statistics, Fluid Mechanics.
+· Key Courses: Linear Algebra, Matlab, Computational Math, Probability, Statistics, Fluid Mechanics.

 ***

-__Work__
+__EXPERIENCE__

 China Media Cloud, an Alibaba Cloud Company
 _Software Development Engineer, Jun 2019 - Aug 2019_
-· Researched and developed a text classifier for news on 14 categories with a CNN structure using TensorFlow and Keras, achieving a 99% accuracy (5% improvement from previous generation).
+· Researched and developed a text classifier for news on 14 categories with a CNN architecture using TensorFlow and Keras, achieving a 99% accuracy (5% improvement from previous generation).
-· Wrote and packaged scripts to automatically collect news text data from APIs into database, preprocess (cleaning, segmentation, labeling) and format text for training, train/update Word2Vec model.
+· Wrote and packaged scripts to automatically collect news text data with APIs into database, preprocess (cleaning, segmentation, labeling) and format text for training, train/update Word2Vec model.
 · Facilitated product (AI news editor) planning and analysis processes by transferring clients needs into technical specifications and sharing technological insights.
 · Facilitated product planning and analysis processes by providing technological insights for clients benefits.
 · Composed presentation/proposal slides for management team to take in clients.